Locations:

 “Providers who say, ‘It’s probably OK,’ without investigating further may cause a delay in diagnosing breast cancer,” Dr. Kruse cautions.
 “Don’t let your doctor guess.
 Get imaging.”

-When there’s a lump of concern, women age 30 and older will have a diagnostic mammogram and ultrasound.
+So what happens if you have a lump of concern?
+If you're over age 30, you'll have a diagnostic mammogram and ultrasound.
 An ultrasound helps evaluate a mass by assessing whether it is solid or fluid filled.
-Women under age 30 will have only an ultrasound because younger, denser breasts are difficult to evaluate by mammogram.
+If you're over 30, you'll have only an ultrasound because younger, denser breasts are difficult to evaluate by mammogram.

 Suspicious lumps should be biopsied.
 Typically, a sample of tissue is drawn through a needle.
 Then, the tissue is studied under a microscope.